MISIS is a research and policy analysis institute working on international relations and Myanmar foreign policy.

 • We seek to increase our impact by making our analytical outputs available to the public, engaging with both experts, practitioners as well as the future generation of young Myanmar scholars on foreign policy analysis; make our research library accessible to the public and especially students; carry out research trainings, especially for young promising Myanmar foreign policy scholars, diplomats and other experts; receiving and sending more visiting fellows.

-• Our public profile in Myanmar will be strengthened through public events; diplomatic training courses; facilitation of foreign contributions; media appearances of Myanmar ISIS staff and associates; activity on social media; raising more funds.
+• Our public profile in Myanmar will be strengthened through public events; diplomatic training courses; facilitation of foreign contributions; media appearances of MISIS staff and associates; activity on social media; raising more funds.

-The activities of Myanmar ISIS are aimed at the following constituencies:
+The activities of MISIS are aimed at the following constituencies:

 • Myanmar Ministry of Foreign Affairs and other government institutions